jsenaribeiro/tech2cloud/README.md

 #### Pendings

-* **Business rules**: the business rules conver discounts on price, but there is no api to complete a sale, only a Shopping Cart with no API for payment, billing, etc.
+* **Business rules**: there is no api to complete a sale to apply the discount rules

-* **Sales events**: for the same rease, there is no Sales api to apply the event states
+* **Sales events**: for the same reason, there is no Sales api to apply the event states

 * **Unit tests**: the test coverage is not fully complete